solagent99/Bitcoin-Ai-Agent-Crew-BackEnd/README.md

-# aibtcdev-backend
+# bitcoin-ai-agent-crew-backend

 ## Disclaimer

-aibtc.dev is not liable for any lost, locked, or mistakenly sent funds.
+bitcoin-ai-agent is not liable for any lost, locked, or mistakenly sent funds.
 This is alpha software—use at your own risk.
-Any STX sent to you is owned by you, the trader, and may be redeemed, including profits or losses, at the end of the aibtc.dev Champions Sprint (~5 days).
+Any STX sent to you is owned by you, the trader, and may be redeemed, including profits or losses, at the end of the bitcoin-ai-agent Champions Sprint (~5 days).
 By participating, you accept that aibtc.dev is not responsible for any product use, costs, taxes incurred from trading STX or any other digital asset, or any other liability.

 ## Getting Started